likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 >
 > **[Point to diagram]**
 >
-> At the very bottom, we have the **Linux Kernel**.
+> At the very top, we have the **Linux Kernel**.
 This is where all system calls happen - every time a process opens a file, makes a network connection, or executes a program, it goes through the kernel.
 >
 > My agent uses **eBPF** - Extended Berkeley Packet Filter - which is a revolutionary technology that lets us run safe, sandboxed programs inside the kernel.
 Think of it as a secure way to monitor everything happening in the operating system without modifying the kernel itself.
 >